nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 * The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 ```

+Purpose of `CliSyntax`
+The `CliSyntax` class stores the prefix that is used to detect input and differentiate it from different details.
+The prefix used are
+"by:", "from:", "to:", "@", "p/".
+They represent deadline, start date, end date, time and priority respectively and are used in add
+and edit commands.

 **Common Commands**

 `Add Command` - It is able to add task.